Shreyansh81/COVID19-Data-Analysis/README.md

 # COVID19-Data-Analysis
-by Shreyansh Jain, student from Birla Institute Of Technology, Mesra<br/>
+by Shreyansh Jain, student from Birla Institute of Technology, Mesra<br/>
 This is my project on machine learning.
 Languages included : Python<br/>
 # Goal :
 Covid19 Data Analysis Using Python